Accreditation Visiting Committee Site Visit

 Review All Documentation

-Prior to the visit, ensure you have a thorough understanding of the institution by reading the entire self-study—questionnaire and supporting documentation—so you will be able to compare it to the museum’s actual practices while on-site, set an appropriate visit agenda, and identify any additional materials you need to ask for in advance.
+Prior to the visit, ensure you have a thorough understanding of the institution by reading the entire self-study—questionnaire and supporting documentation—so you can compare it to the museum’s actual practices while on-site, set an appropriate visit agenda, and identify any additional materials you need to ask for in advance.

-Use A Guide to the Characteristics of an Accreditable Museum, refer to your notes and questions, and consult with your team partner and the museum to develop an agenda that will provide you the time to:
+Refer to the Characteristics of Excellence for U.S. Museums, and consult with your team member and the museum to develop an agenda that will provide you the time to:

-Answer any questions or concerns that emerge from your review of the materials (especially any cited for special attention by the Accreditation Commission in the museum’s Interim Approval decision letter and/or cited by staff in the museum’s self-study review checklist)
+Answer any questions or concerns that emerge from your review of the materials (especially any cited by staff in the Site Visit Report Form)

 Get full participation of all key museum staff and stakeholders

-Gauge what/whether the museum has made progress since its last review (if a subsequent accreditation review)
+Gauge what/whether the museum has made progress since its last review (if a reaccreditation review)

 Conducting the Visit